 Other types of treatment

 Liposuction is another type of surgery.
-Doctors sometimes use it in advanced lymphoedema.
+Doctors sometimes use it for advanced lymphoedema.

-It involves removing extra fatty tissues through surgery.
-The surgeon makes several small cuts in the skin and uses a vacuum to remove the tissue.
+Liposuction involves removing extra fatty tissue.
+The surgeon makes several small cuts in the skin and uses a vacuum system to remove the tissue.
 You have this surgery under a general anaesthetic.

 After the procedure, you wear a compression bandage and keep the limb raised up for a few days.
-After a couple of weeks, you start wearing a specially made compression garment.
-This is instead of the bandage.
-You need to wear this for the rest of your life, to reduce the risk of the swelling returning.
+After a couple of weeks, you start wearing a specially made compression garment, instead of the bandage.
+You need to wear the compression garment for the rest of your life, to reduce the risk of the swelling coming back.